SJackson123/SJackson.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

+In this project I analyse an electric vehicle dataset using Excel using Pivot tables.

 ## What is the global market share of plug-in hybrid electric vehicles compared to battery electric vehicles?

 * Plug-in hybrid electric vehicles (PHEVs) have both an engine and electric motor to power the car.
 They differ from regular hybrid vehicles by having a much larger battery with about 10 to 40 miles before their combustion engines provide assistance <sup>[2]</sup>.